The difference between humoral and cellular immunity are mainly due to two factors like the type of an immune response and the regulation of immunity.

 |Target pathogen||Extracellular bacteria and viruses||Intracellular bacteria, fungi and viruses|

-Humour means body fluids (like blood and lymph) and Immunity means protection which can define as the active immunity in which the antigen-specific antibodies are produced by the B-cells in the body fluids where they provide immunity in counter to the extracellular pathogens by first binding and then neutralizing their activity.
+Humour means body fluids (like blood and lymph) and Immunity means protection.
+Thus, we can define it as the active immunity system, in which the antigen-specific antibodies are produced by the B-cells into the body fluids where they provide immunity in counter to the extracellular pathogens by first binding and then neutralizing their activity.
 Let us discuss a few of the important terms that are frequently used while studying the type of humoral immunity.

-As from the name it is clear that this type of immunity is mediated by a cell so it can define as the active immunity in which the antigen-specific T-cells are produced by the thymus which secretes cytokines to destroy all the intracellular pathogens.
+As from the name it is clear that this type of immunity is mediated by the cells.
+Thus, it can be defined as the active immunity, in which the antigen-specific T-cells are produced by the thymus that secretes cytokines to destroy all the intracellular pathogens.
 Let us discuss some of the important terms that are frequently used while studying the type of cell-mediated immunity.

 Humoral immunity: It involves the following steps:

-- Then the B-cell engulfs the antigen by the process of “Endocytosis” by forming a phagolytic vesicle around the antigen.
+- The B-cell engulfs the antigen by the process of phagocytosis by forming a phagocytic vesicle around the antigen.

 - The antigenic fragments are displayed to the MHC (Major Histocompatibility Complex), which activates the T-cell.

-- Then the differentiation of B-cells into the mature plasma cells occurs with the cooperation of T-cells.
+- Then, the differentiation of B-cells into the mature plasma cells occur with the cooperation of T-cells.

 - Then the clones of plasma-cell will produce antibodies specific to the particular antigen.
-And, the antibodies will bind and neutralize the antigenic properties of the extracellular pathogens.
+The antibodies will bind and neutralize the antigenic properties of the extracellular pathogens.